suprabhasupi/blog/contents/posts/77-getting-started-with-web3-for-frontend/77-getting-started-with-web3-for-frontend.md

 ### Semantic Web 🌐

-Goal is to make internet data machine-readable.
+The goal is to make internet data machine-readable.

 - Web 3.0 ❗= Semantic Web.

 - Web 3.0 uses technologies based on Semantic web concepts and natural language processing to make user interaction more intuitive, it also has other features such as widespread use of AI and machine learning.

 - In the evolution of Semantic Web computers will be able to understand internet data directly.
 The idea behind using the semantic web is that it understands and <LinkPost href="https://www.singlegrain.com/seo/how-to-understand-searcher-intent-and-use-it-to-boost-seo-rankings/" name="interprets the context" /> and concept of the data.
-Therefore, when a user searches for an answer, web 3.0 delivers the most accurate and relevant result to the end-user.
+Therefore, when a user searches for an answer, web 3.0 delivers the most accurate and relevant result to the end user.

 - The goal of the Semantic Web is to make internet data machine-readable.